Accessing software

 suffix.
 This means that they were all compiled using the same “core” compiler, and thus should be fully compatible.
 If we want to load another (seemingly independent) module at the same time, we need to make sure that it is compatible with this core compiler.
 Searching forRuby

-were we see that only the last one has a compatible
+were we see that only one has a compatible

 GCCcore